Pediatric Fontan revision

 Fontan revisions are usually done on teens or adults who had a Fontan procedure when they were toddlers.
 This procedure typically greatly improves symptoms that may have developed and can prevent the need for a heart transplant.
 Fontan procedures performed since the 1970s and 1980s are less likely to require a Fontan revision.
 However, some patients may need other follow-up procedures.

-What are the benefits of Pediatric Fontan Revision?
+What are the benefits of a pediatric Fontan revision procedure?

 The Fontan revision improves the circulation of blood through the Fontan circuit.
 After the revision, a patient typically has less liver congestion, and fewer heart rhythm issues (known as heart arrhythmia) and other heart problems.
 The revision can also make it easier for people to be physically active.

-What are the risks of Pediatric Fontan Revision?
+What are the risks of a pediatric Fontan revision procedure?

 This procedure involves the same risks of other heart surgery or repeated heart surgery, such as bleeding, infections and stroke.